mrabarnett/mrab-regex/regex_3/Features.rst

 * Zero-width split with regex.split (#3262)

-    ``regex.split`` can split at a zero-width match if the zero-width flag is turned on.
+    ``regex.split`` can split at a zero-width match if the ``NEW`` flag is turned on.
 When the flag is turned off the current behaviour is unchanged because the BDFL thinks that some existing software might depend on it.

 * Splititer